RobinsonZ/cluck/Spec Sheet.md

 At 23:59:59 system time each day, the backend will check for any users who have logged in but did not log out.
 It will then log them out and send an email to their address in the database.

+### Administration

+The backend can be configured via API calls; these calls can add/remove users, add/remove sets of valid credentials for admin/timeclock/timesheet APIs, and reset hours on a per-user or global basis.

 ## The API

-The full API consists of two sets of method calls: `clockapi` for timeclock terminals, and `timesheet` for displays of who is logged in at a given time.
+The full API consists of three sets of method calls: `admin` for administraion, `clockapi` for timeclock terminals, and `timesheet` for displays of who is logged in at a given time.
 The [OpenAPI](https://www.openapis.org/) specification is in `swagger.yml` in the root of the project and contains complete documentation for all API methods.

 All requests to the API must be made using [HTTPS](https://en.wikipedia.org/wiki/HTTPS).

 ### Authentication

 Credentials are provided via [HTTP Basic Authentication](https://en.wikipedia.org/wiki/Basic_access_authentication#Security).

-By default, only the `clockapi` set of methods requires authentication, though authentication can also be required for `timesheet` methods by setting the `timeclock.auth.secure-timesheet-api` property to `true`.
-Note that if `timesheet` authentication is enabled, `clockapi` credentials will also be accepted for `timesheet` methods.
+Accounts with the `ADMIN` access level can create other accounts.
+An account with username `admin` and a configurable password is the only account out-of-the-box; this set of credentials must be used to create additional logins for timeclocks and timesheets.
+If this account is deleted (by another account it created with `ADMIN` access) it will be recreated on server restart.
+As the API is entirely stateless, multiple clients may use the same set of credentials.

+#### Access Levels

+The API has three access levels: `ADMIN`, `TIMECLOCK`, and `TIMESHEET`.
+These correspond to the three sets of methods.
+Accounts with the `ADMIN` access level may access all API methods; `TIMECLOCK` accounts may access `clockapi` and `timesheet` methods, and `TIMESHEET` accounts can only access `timesheet` methods.

 ### Password Encoding